kennyjoseph75-sudo/vfood/blueprint.md

 1.  **Analyze Context:**
     *   Before taking any action, first, examine the current state of the project.
 Use `ls -R` to understand the file and directory structure.
-    *   The project\'s actual, current state is the **primary source of truth**, superseding any written documentation if a conflict exists.
+    *   The project's actual, current state is the **primary source of truth**, superseding any written documentation if a conflict exists.

 2.  **Formulate an Explicit Plan:**
     *   Clearly and concisely state the intended action(s) in a step-by-step plan.
     *   This plan must include the **exact commands** to be run and specify the **destination and filenames** for any new or modified files.

 3.  **Verify Against Intent and Context:**
     *   Critically review the plan.
-Does it align with the user\'s ultimate goal?
-Does it respect the project\'s existing structure and conventions?
+Does it align with the user's ultimate goal?
+Does it respect the project's existing structure and conventions?
-    *   If a documented instruction (e.g., from `backup-protocol.md`) conflicts with the project\'s context, **STOP**.
+    *   If a documented instruction (e.g., from `backup-protocol.md`) conflicts with the project's context, **STOP**.
 Report the discrepancy to the user and propose a corrected course of action. **Do not blindly execute a flawed command.**

 4.  **Execute and Confirm:**
     *   Only after the first three steps are complete, execute the plan.